-Test conditions Coefficient of friction Condition A (forward heel slip) ≥0,31
+Test condition Coefficient of friction

+Condition A (forward heel slip) ≥0,31

-Test conditions Coefficient of friction Condition B (backward forepart slip) ≥0,36
+Condition B (backward forepart slip) ≥0,36

-5.3.6 Innocuousness
+5.3.5 Innocuousness

-Safety footwear shall not adversely affect the health or hygiene of the user.
-Safety footwear shall be made of materials such as textiles, leather, rubbers or plastics that pose no risk to the wearer health and hygiene.
-The materials shall not, in the foreseeable conditions of normal use, release or degrade to release substances generally known to be toxic, carcinogenic, mutagenic, allergenic, toxic to reproduction or otherwise harmful.
+Occupational footwear shall not adversely affect the health or hygiene of the user.
+Occupational footwear shall be made of materials such as textiles, leather, rubbers or plastics that pose no risk to the wearer health and hygiene.
+The materials shall not, in the foreseeable conditions of normal use, release, or degrade to release, substances generally known to be toxic, carcinogenic, mutagenic, allergenic, toxic to reproduction or otherwise harmful.

 For all leather parts tested in accordance with ISO 20344:2021, 6.9, the pH value shall be not less than 3,2.
-If the pH value is below 4, the difference Figure shall be less than 0,7.
+If the pH value is below 4, the difference figure shall be less than 0,7.